chef/chef-oss-practices/community-membership.md

       on issues, etc.
     - Sponsors must be reviewers or approvers in at least 1 CODEOWNERS file (in any repo in the Project's GitHub organization)
-    - Prefrred that sponsors be from multiple member companies (where possible) to demonstrate integration across community.
+    - Preferred that sponsors be from multiple member companies (where possible) to demonstrate integration across community.
 - **[Open an issue][membership request] against the chef/org repo**
    - Ensure your sponsors are @mentioned on the issue
    - Complete every item on the checklist ([preview the current version of the template][membership template])